 - 1. Demonstrate work practices that comply with OSHA and safety guidelines for the electric utility industry. - 2.
-Demonstrate proficiency in the use of various hand tools used in the electrical utility industry. - Operate equipment used in the maintenance, testing and repair of substation equipment.
+Demonstrate proficiency in the use of various hand tools used in the electrical utility industry. - 3.
+Operate equipment used in the maintenance, testing and repair of substation equipment.

-- Matriculate into the program. - Develop a Flexible Learning Contract with the assistance of a college advisor. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.
+- Matriculate into the program. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.